 Over the last 12 years, Ulnes Walton Bridleways Association (UWBA) has worked successfully with the local council and various funding bodies to open new routes through council owned parks and recreational areas.

 After refurbishing the Malt Kiln Fold Bridleway into a multi-user track, their next project was to extend the bridlepath around the whole of the park to create a 860 metre circular route; not only increasing the enjoyment of the area, but also linking up other tracks and improving access.
-The work, totalled £59,000 and £2,000, was acquired from the BHS Paths for Communities Fund.
+The work, totalled £59,000 and £2,000, was acquired from the BHS Ride Out Fund.
 The work started in early 2016 and finished in August 2016.

 The 'Lorraine Wood Loop' was dedicated after a local rider who had passed away from cancer in 2014.
 Her daughter, Lisa, and UWBA Lorraine Wood Loop Launch grandchildren attended the official launch, along with Anne Kingston from the Lancashire Environmental Fund, who part funded the project, Mark Weston, Director of Access & Rights of Way and the Mayor of South Ribble Borough Council.